-- interact with each child every day to create a program based on your child's interests - create a sense of belonging - support their social and emotional needs and academic growth
+- Interact with each child every day to create a program based on your child's interests - · Create a sense of belonging - Support their social and emotional needs and academic growth

-A few of our classes have one teacher and 15 students.
-Classes that are larger have both a teacher and an ECE.
+A few classes have one teacher and 15 students.
+Classes that are larger have both a teacher and an early childhood educator.
 In both situations, children are well supported by professional teachers and early childhood educators.